-Read our 2018 annual report
+Read our 2021 annual report

 The arrival of a brutal snowstorm means it may also be the most difficult yet.
 Concern Worldwide is working with families to reinforce and stabilise shelters against extreme weather.

 As reports of three Syrians found frozen to death by the snow storm emerged, the vast, widely-dispersed refugee community hurried to reinforce its makeshift settlements.

 Speaking to RTÉ's Morning Ireland, Concern Worldwide's Elke Leidel described the situation in Akkar:

 "Where we work there are around 100,000 people that are taking shelter, very often under plastic sheets.
 We are distributing sealing-off kits, with wooden planks, tools and more plastic sheeting to help them to stabilise their shelter.

-Akkar is Lebanon's poorest region.
-The resettlement of such a large amount of refugees has heaped pressure on the province's infrastructure.
+Akkar is Lebanon's poorest region and the resettlement of such a large amount of refugees has heaped pressure on the province's infrastructure.

 Concern has been collaborating with refugees to build shelter that can weather harsh conditions.
 Installation of water pumps and drainage earlier this year means that minimal damage has occurred in shelters that we have helped to build in Akkar.

 Attention has now turned to the distribution of materials to keep families warm through the worst of the winter.
-We are providing children with waterproof shoes and weather-ready clothing.
-We are distributing fuel to heat the shelters.
-The most vital work will be continuing to help Syrian refugees build adequate shelter against Akkar’s severe winters.